daterre/Cradle/README.md

 ####Hooks
-UnityTwine includes a powerful hook system that allows scripts to easily run according to the current passage.
+UnityTwine includes a powerful hook system that allows scripts to easily run on conjuction with the current passage.

 #####Simple example

 Let's say your story includes 2 passages named "Attack" and "Defend".
+Here's a script with hooks to change camera background color according to the passage.

 ```c#
 bool shieldsUp;